ranja-sarkar/ranja-sarkar.github.io/blogger.md

 ![mm](https://github.com/user-attachments/assets/b3442307-7f2e-4bee-879e-01837e92f87f)

 After coming back from my short vacation, during the winter of 2024 (Jan) I decided to start blogging.
 My blog posts are about *Data Science and stuff*, and everything I feel like writing.
 I'm migrating my Substack posts since Oct-2025 to GitHub pages, it is work-in-progress.
+And I choose a theme for each month or monthly collection of posts - how do I choose it?
+It is not determined by anything, completely at random.

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and clouded, not-so-clear concepts of many other things.
 Real contentment and joy comes from sharing your knowledge and learning with others and learn back from them.
 Contributing to the community has two-way benefits, it's useful to more than just myself.